emacs-php/php-mode/README.md

 ## New 5.4 Keywords

 Now `php-mode` supports syntax highlighting for new keywords which were added as part of PHP 5.4, e.g. those related to traits, such as `insteadof`.

-Traits now also appear in Imenu listings, as well as namespaces.
+## Traits and Namespaces

+Traits and namespaces now appear under Imenu listings.
+Fontification works properly for namespaces as well, so that code like `namespace Foo\Bar\Baz` no longer looks like a warning.
+This is also true for namespace aliases, e.g. `use <namespace> as <alias>`; currently the aliased name is not listed in Imenu, but that will be addressed in the future.

 ## Treatment of Underscores